 This frugal man of mine needed to see me change the way I spent money, and that’s exactly what I did.
 Down to the most basic essentials in our home.
 I started saving more than ever and budgeting Dave Ramsey style.

 Incentivize your spender to own less and spend less by working together to come up with a goal you can both aim for.
 Show them you’re willing to invest in quality if you begin to eliminate the quantity.
 Be willing to spend money on an experience or a big-ticket item in exchange for eliminating the clutter.
-Budget together and make purchases with intention.
+Budget together to make purchases with greater intention.

 4. Let the Decluttering Change Your Attitude.